FLASH 1.0: A Software Framework for Rapid Parallel Deployment and Enhancing Host Code Portability in Heterogeneous Computing: FLASH Architecture

 \subsubsection{Kernel Definition Interface}

 The semantics for describing kernels rely on two main language features of C++: parameter packs and constexpr constructions.
-FLASH uses these features to describe kernel argument types, traits, meta-data, synchronization, and partitioning strategies (see Table \ref{table: NBODY_CODE}).
+FLASH uses these features to describe kernel argument types, traits, meta-data, synchronization, and partitioning strategies.
 FLASH's kernel description semantics can be used as a tag to dispatch kernels at runtime.
 The key contribution driving the development of a meta-programming-based interface is simplicity.
 Constructing a structured and verbose kernel type with the ability to intuitively reason about its context, parallelism, and synchronization statically will make codes much more human-readable and self-documenting, as well as machine-readable and optimizable.
-The FLASH kernel description semantics and object define a single fundamental type in which various classes can be derived.
+The FLASH kernel description semantics and object define a single fundamental type from which various classes can be derived.
 The kernel description object encapsulates the associated attribute (kernel-traits) objects that can be used to augment the aforementioned metadata to a kernel definition.
-Figure \ref{Figure: KERNEL_DEF} shows the prototype of the base kernel definition object.
 The "... attrs\_args" (a common C++ vernacular representing a set of data types in metaprogramming) represents the parameter pack that encapsulates various labels, attribute objects, traits, and argument types.
-Additionally, Figure \ref{Figure: KERNEL_DEF} shows the available attribute objects and available constructions and their description.